-The base clock of the downconverter is a 10 MHz Voltage Controlled Temperature Controlled Crystal Oscillator (VCTCXO) with initial accuracy better than 500 ppb once the device has reached a stable temperature.
+The base clock of the upconverter is a 10 MHz Voltage Controlled Temperature Controlled Crystal Oscillator (VCTCXO) with initial accuracy better than 500 ppb once the device has reached a stable temperature.
 Its initial accuracy is set at the factory via an on-board 14-bit voltage reference DAC.
 This DAC is accessible for dynamic accuracy calibration.
-The other reference is a 100 MHz Voltage Controlled Crystal Oscillator (VCXO) which is phase locked to the base reference whenever an external reference source is not used.
+The other reference is a 100 MHz voltage-controlled crystal oscillator (VCXO), which is phase locked to the based reference whenever an external reference source is not used.

 When an external reference is selected as the base clock by enabling the device to phase lock to it, the effect only occurs when the presence of this reference is detected.
-In other words, although the device is programmed to lock externally it will not attempt to do so until the reference signal is detected at the input reference port.
+In other words, although the device is programmed to lock externally, it will not attempt to do so until the reference signal is detected at the input reference port.
 Notice, both the reference clocks will attempt to lock to the external source.
-Having the VCXO lock directly to the external source has the advantage of utilizing the close-in phase noise of the source; it is best to assume that the external source is superior to the internal base.
-Although the internal VCTCXO is not used when an external reference is selected, it is important to have it remain powered on to maintain its temperature stability.
+Having the VCXO lock directly to the external source has the advantage of utilizing the close-in phase noise of the source; we assume that the external source is superior to the internal base.
+Although the internal VCTCXO is not used it is important to have it remain powered on to maintain its temperature stability.
 Like the VCXO, it is also phase locked to the external source.

 The reference output is derived from the buffered VCXO.
 When its output is enabled, its frequency can be selected for 10 MHz or 100 MHz.
-Typically, output power is +3 dBm as its accuracy and stability is that of either the internal VCTCXO or external reference source.
+Typically output power is +3 dBm as its accuracy and stability is that of either the internal VCTCXO or external reference source.